bradygaster-zz/downr/src/wwwroot/posts/come-on-scoble/index.md

 ---

 Scoble,
-<a>this is a ridiculous comparison</a> .
+<a href="http://radio.weblogs.com/0001011/2005/06/28.html#a10498">this is a ridiculous comparison</a> .
 Of course you forget to mention the fact that in 1998 XMLHTTP was only useful for IE. Nothing else.
 Not until recently has support been introduced for TRUE cross-platform XMLHTTP-esque functionality.
 That - not the
 pretty name - is the reason for the newfound interest and widespread adoption.
 Once everyone can play with the toy, the toy becomes a lot more fun for everyone.